10 Home Remedies To Heal Adenomyosis + Causes And Diet

 What happens if you don’t treat adenomyosis?

-If left untreated, adenomyosis may lead to infertility or pelvic organ prolapsei XA condition characterized by the inability of pelvic muscles to support organs in the pelvic area, resulting in a bulge in the vagina. .
+If left untreated, adenomyosis may lead to infertility or pelvic organ prolapsei A condition characterized by the inability of pelvic muscles to support organs in the pelvic area, resulting in a bulge in the vagina. .
+Living with adenomyosis can also be emotionally draining due to the chronic pain and unpredictable periods that accompany it.
+Research also found that women with adenomyosis are more likely to have anxiety, and the same pain is a risk factor for depression (17).
+So, timely treatment can make a big difference in managing your physical and mental health.

 Is cinnamon good for adenomyosis?